Brian Moll: Early life

 During World War II, he was conscripted to the Royal Navy in 1943 at the age of eighteen and spent the later years of World War II serving on a minesweeper.
 His ship was involved in the D-Day operation and he watched the action from just off the Arromanches beach.

 In October 1950, he immigrated from England and arrived in Melbourne, Australia under the £10 assisted passage emigration scheme.
-In December 1975, he took permanent Australian Citizenship.
+In December 1975, he took Australian citizenship.

 Career

 Theatre

 Moll started taking on leading parts with the Melbourne Little Theatre starting from 1953 and as well as acting he was producing and directing difficult plays by playwrights including as Chekov and Ibsen.
 In 1963 he moved to Brisbane and he joined the Queensland Arts Theatre.
 He continued his acting career in his spare time.
 In the 1960s he was campaigning in Brisbane for a new permanent arts centre and was involved in these plans which resulted in the Arts Complex being built.

 In 1970 he was in It's a Rum Do and had the role of Samuel Marsden, the priest who was partly responsible for bringing merino sheep to Australia which started the wool industry.
 The play was chosen to be given a Royal Command Performance in the Brisbane Arts Centre.
 He was presented to the Queen and he told her that over the past two years he had played eight priests.
 She asked him "Why" and she smiled when he answered "It was my purity of spirit and a bald head".
 After this, his acting career took off.